So much data, but where’s the insight?

 Every touchpoint is an opportunity.
 An opportunity to delight your customers.
 An opportunity to educate prospects.
 An opportunity to drive meaningful change based on feedback from employees.

 And it all starts with the data you collect and how you use it.
-By now, you should have an understanding of the basics of topic modelling and how it can be used to extract data and help turn it into actionable insight.
+By now, you should have an understanding of the basics of topic modeling and how it can be used to extract data and help turn it into actionable insight.

-Truth is, organisations only have one chance to get the experience right.
+Truth is, organizations only have one chance to get the experience right.
 In a world where it’s never been easier to switch between brands and businesses, your prospects and customers will move on before you even notice they’re gone.
 According to our research, more than 60% of customers are likely to switch brands after just one poor experience.